A comedy about what happens when our faith is thrown into crisis by the author who brought you Off the Derech Dolorosa...

 Photo: Karen Feldman, 2024

-Fresh from its off-Broadway run at St. Luke's Theatre, Miracle on South Division Street is the story of the Nowak family, living amidst the urban rubble of Buffalo, NY’s East Side.
-Maybe the neighborhood is depressed, but not Clara, the family matriarch.
-She happily runs her soup kitchen and tends to the family heirloom – a twenty-foot shrine to the Blessed Mother which adjoins the house.
-This neighborhood beacon of faith commemorates the day in 1942 when the Blessed Virgin Mary materialized in her father’s barber shop.
+Miracle on South Division Street tells the story of the Nowak family, living in the urban rubble of Buffalo, NY.
+Clara, the family matriarch, is firm in her belief that her family is special, as evidenced by the fact that the Blessed Mother herself miraculously materialized in her father’s barbershop 40 years ago.
 When the play opens, a family meeting is in progress.
-Daughter Ruth divulges her plan to finally tell the world about the family miracle.
-But during the course of the meeting, the entire family’s faith is shaken when hitherto hidden information sheds a harsh light on the family legend.
+Daughter Ruth divulges her plan to finally tell the world about this family miracle.
+But during the course of the meeting, everyone’s faith is shaken when hitherto hidden information sheds doubt on the family legend.
 The results are thought-provoking, heartfelt, and hilarious.
-Will family members reject their faith as their beloved myth is called into question?
-Will they strive to grasp more tightly at the literal reading of the story that has shaped them?
-Or will they come up with a path that allows them to maintain faith with integrity?

-We will be discussing these questions as they pertain to Judaism and to our own faith after each performance with the following scholars:
+We will be discussing these questions after each performance with the following guests:

 CAST and CREW